Table of Contents

 Real Estate Market Trends Across Frederick County

 It varies neighborhood by neighborhood.
 Real estate is local, hyperlocal.
-As of now, appraisers are telling us to see a more healthy value increase… 3~5% increases…what we like to call NORMAL.
+As of now, appraisers are telling us to see a more healthy value increase…3-5% increases.

 Keep in mind: